IDAES/idaes-gtep/docs/source/data.rst

 Data
 ====

-The `ExpansionPlanningData()` class storages standard data for the IDAES-GTEP model.
-Within, it includes a function to load data structure using the Prescient data loader.
+The :class:`ExpansionPlanningData<gtep.gtep_data.ExpansionPlanningData>` class stores data for the IDAES-GTEP model.
+It includes a function to load data structured using the Prescient data loader.

 .. code-block::